MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 ### The NavigateWithWebResourceRequest method

-The `NavigateWithWebResourceRequest` method, together with the `` event and the `` event, allows your host app to intercept and interact with network requests sent to and from the WebView2 control, while the WebView2 control interacts with the HTTP server.
+The `NavigateWithWebResourceRequest` method, together with the `WebResourceRequest` event and the `WebResponseRecieved` event, allows your host app to intercept and interact with network requests sent to and from the WebView2 control, while the WebView2 control interacts with the HTTP server.
 This API enables your host app to  either intercept a response that's sent by the HTTP server and substitute a custom response to your host app's code, or intercept a request that's sent from the WebView2 control to the HTTP server, and substitute your own custom request instead.

 # [.NET](#tab/dotnet)